This page of strawberries nutrition facts is all about the prevention of serious-disease and blindness; and making delicious smoothies for breakfast.

 We get obese from glycemic carbohydrates rather than fats interestingly; of course, they too contribute to the total calories but one is not constantly famished whilst banting; hence its success in weight loss.

 Yesterday, I had granadillas (passion fruit) and half a mango for breakfast, green beans and pickled beets for lunch, and a spinach salad.
-Add a kale and feta quiche for dinner, and always a tomato.
+Add a kale and feta quiche for dinner, and always a tomato for the prostate gland.
 Did you know that every man SHALL have at least one every day?
 Why?
 Oh, and of course olive pate on my sandwich.

 Strawberries Nutrition Facts QUIZ

 What fruit has its seeds on the outside?

 Do you know the ten commandments of food security?